MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/02-configure-meetings-baseline-protection.md

 For the *baseline* level of protection, we'll restrict who can bypass the lobby by using a sensitivity label and set a default value for who can present with a Teams admin policy.
 You can restrict additional actions as well if your organization requires it.

 > [!Note]
-> Meeting settings in sensitivity labels and custom meeting templates are in preview and will require a Teams Premium license.
+> Meeting settings in sensitivity labels and custom meeting templates require Teams Premium.

 The following table describes which actions we'll restrict for baseline meetings and where those settings are configured.